Xemin0/MV_Mult_CUDA/README.md

 In **Frobenius Multiplication** step: matrix can be partitioned in various ways (block and warps level) for parallelism while as the vector is repeatedly accessed in Matrix-Vector Multiplication (used for each row of the matrix), it can be loaded into some predefined shared memory local to each block or shared inside a block by `__shfl_sync()` method

-in **Reduced Summation** step: since GPU executes instructions on the Warp level, and given the visible scope of data on Block level, we could also leverage the advantages of Warp level primitives provided in CUDA and that of shared memory or shuffle methods.
+In **Reduced Summation** step: since GPU executes instructions on the Warp level, and given the visible scope of data on Block level, we could also leverage the advantages of Warp level primitives provided in CUDA and that of shared memory or shuffle methods.

 In **Multiple Block Method** we adopted **Two-Phase Reduction** for matrix-vector multiplication, where two consecutive kernels - one for Frobenius Multiplication along with `atomicAdd` for partial summation within a block, the other for Reduced Summation using `__shfl_down_sync()` - are deployed, instead of using nested kernel calls which is only supported in newer GPU architectures.